 Amicus Health is proud to be involved in the training of medical students, foundation doctors and GP registrars as an approved training practice.

 GP registrars are fully qualified doctors with at least three years’ hospital experience.
-Some GP registrars have had valuable experience in other medical specialties before deciding to pursue General Practice as a career.
+Some GP registrars have trained in other medical specialties before deciding to pursue General Practice as a career.
 Several of our previous registrars have gone on to be permanent members of the staff at the practice.
 This includes Dr Stephens who was one of the national GP trainees of the year in 2019/20.

 Foundation doctors are fully qualified doctors who are in their first two years of working in medicine.
 They can consult independently but work under the supervision of our experienced GPs.
 Around half of foundation programme doctors will go on to have careers in General Practice.

 We regularly have medical students from the University of Exeter attached to the practice as part of their undergraduate training.
 We also run Special Study Units for medical students on Genomic Medicine and Community Surgery from Clare House.

 If a medical student is present on the day of your appointment, you will always be asked beforehand if you are happy for them to be there.
 Whilst consultation skills is an important part of medical education, we completely understand if you prefer a student was not present during your visit.